stfbk/FOWS/README.md

 The trained models are available at the following [OneDrive folder](https://fbk-my.sharepoint.com/:u:/g/personal/rziglio_fbk_eu/EQRaaxFKzIFApj2GwHUot98BL3LuY9rlyiJgJXYFmoQm-Q?e=xeI3Hk).

-We made available for **reserach purposes only** our novel FOWS dataset.
-You can request access to our dataset by filling this [Google form](https://forms.gle/1cpuDCo6FHZcBvwJ8).
+We made available our novel FOWS dataset for **reserach purposes only**.
+You can request access to the FOWS dataset by filling this [Google form](https://forms.gle/1cpuDCo6FHZcBvwJ8).

 <!-- ############################## -->